Demy paperback with flaps

 ‘Being part of this project means telling my story and my demands from the leaders.
 Every activist has a story to tell, every story has a solution to give and every solution has a life to change.’

 Vanessa Nakate, author of A Bigger Picture

 ‘Grace has eloquently gathered the global anxiety of a generation of young, determined change makers.
 Armed with science, their intention is a noble one: to make global governments and corporations act now.’

 Susie Hewson, founder of Natracare

 ‘These are the voices we need to listen to.
 Grace Maddrell has brought together a stirring collection of testimonies from the front line of the climate crisis.
 These personal stories and appeals for action come from young people who didn’t set out to be climate activists but cannot watch their futures collapse alongside our environment without doing all they can to be heard.
-This is a vast and heartfelt cry for change, driven by the passion of Grace and her peers, united by their values and their hope.’
+This is a vast and heartfelt cry for change, driven by the passion of Grace and the contributors, united by their values and their hope.’